-Mecklenburg Vorpommern is situated in the North East corner of Germany some 200klm north of Berlin.
+Mecklenburg Vorpommern is situated in the North East corner of Germany, about 200klm north of Berlin.
 It is the least populated and most rural of the German States or Länder.
 The Baltic Coastline is largely unspoilt and there are vast areas of National Park.
 The beautiful island of Rügen, the largest in Germany, is part of Mecklenburg.

 The surrounding area is rich in history and there are several typical North German towns, each with its own special attraction, within easy travelling distance of the port.

 Warnemünde, a suburb of Rostock, is a popular seaside resort and site of the busiest Cruise Ship Terminal in Germany.

 Rostock - the largest city in the State (pop.200,000), a busy sea-port and University town but also rich in history and medieval architecture.

-Schwerin - the Sate Capital, where the Parliament meets in the Castle which was once the home of the Dukes of Mecklenburg.
+Schwerin - the Sate Capital, where the Parliament meets in the Schloss which was once the home of the Dukes of Mecklenburg.

 Ludwigslust - a Baroque town which has a magnificent Schloss and Park, formerly the country home of the Dukes of Mecklenburg.
 It has an interesting connection with US WWll military history.

 Wismar - has UNESCO World Heritage status and a wealth of restored medieval buildings

 Stralsund - is another UNESCO World Heritage town with fine buildings, good museums and a modern, world-class Oceanarium